Phenolic paper

-Phenolic paper is a material often used to make printed circuit board substrates (the flat board to which the components and traces are attached).
+Phenolic paper is a paper composite material often used to make printed circuit board (PCB) substrates (the flat board to which electronic components and traces are attached).
 It is a very tough board made of wood fibre and phenolic polymers.
 It is most commonly brown in colour, and is a fibre reinforced plastic.
 These PCB materials are known as FR-1 and FR-2 – FR-2 is rated to 130 °C, FR-1 is rated to 105 °C.